Unaudited Half-Yearly Financial Report

 1

 The Unaudited Half-Yearly Financial Report has been prepared on the basis of the accounting policies set out in the statutory accounts of the Company for the year ended 31 December 2022.
-Unquoted investments have been valued in accordance with IPEV Valuation Guidelines.
+Unquoted investments have been valued in accordance with IPEV Valuation Guidelines (as updated in December 2022 including further COVID-19 guidance in March 2020).

 2